michiel-j/DANN-two-moons-PyTorch/README.md

 # DANN-two-moons-PyTorch
-Demo for unsupervised domain adversarial neural network (DANN) using Two Moons synthetic dataset.
-Implemented in PyTorch, compared to [ADAPT Package Two Moons](https://adapt-python.github.io/adapt/examples/Two_moons.html) example for correctness. \
+Demo of an unsupervised domain adversarial neural network (DANN) using the Two Moons synthetic dataset.
+Implemented in PyTorch, compared to [ADAPT package Two Moons](https://adapt-python.github.io/adapt/examples/Two_moons.html) example to ensure correctness. \
 The hyperparameters were copied from the ADAPT demo.
 Therefore, they may be suboptimal.

 ## Dataset
-To be as close to the [ADAPT Package Two Moons](https://adapt-python.github.io/adapt/examples/Two_moons.html) example, I have copied the data creation to ensure the same data was used.
+To ensure identical data as used in the [ADAPT Package Two Moons](https://adapt-python.github.io/adapt/examples/Two_moons.html) example, I have copied the data creation function (`make_moons_da()` in `utils.py`) to ensure the same data was used. \
 Additionally, I have added an independent test set, on which no model weights were fitted.
 The code to create the dataset can be found in `utils.py`.

 Visualisation of the Two Moons training data: